vivster7/tato/README.md

 -----

-Tato is an autoformatter for Python files.
-In contrast to other autoformatters, tato formats the organization/layout of a file.
+Tato is Python file layout formatter.
+In contrast to other autoformatters, tato only formats the organization/layout of a file.
 It tries to organize files into four sections: imports, constants, classes, and functions.

 Here's a (contrived) example to illustrate the idea
 <img width="971"